A PHOTOGRAPHIC LIFE:

 Some four years later I relocated to Ireland to join fellow ex-college alumni, Jaimie Blandford in Slidefile a Dublin based advertising, industrial and commercial photography studio – read about it’s early days here.
 The business gradually morphed into Ireland’s first stock picture agency.
 Agencies are only as good as the images they hold, so apart from co-directing, I retained the role of picture editor, and continued shooting for the agency.
 Following significant changes in the industry, however, Slidefile closed and I left for the tranquility of the County Waterford coast, where I ran a smaller niche agency called The Irish Image Collection for a few years.

 Sadly, the “one man agency” became extinct and I returned to freelance photography for a number of clients, chiefly Tourism Ireland.
 Then around 2007, I saw a niche to teach digital photography and established Copper Coast Workshops in my loft studio.
+I began to write illustrated stories for Irish magazines like “Ireland of the Welcomes” and the “Irish Garden”.
+There’s a short one about County Waterford written for Irish Central here.

 Gradually age caught up with us, old bones needed some heat and so my wife and I migrated to Frigiliana, an ancient Moorish Village on the Andalucian coast.
 And it’s here, over the last 6 years I’ve had the opportunity to work on the books and photography that have been sitting on my to-do list for a long time…